kremalicious/blog/content/articles/2020-05-08-uses/index.md

 Living a cloud-first life where all my files are stored in some cloud service and are selectively synced to any device.
 Mail, Calendar, and Contacts are hooked up to personal and work **[Google G Suite](https://gsuite.google.com)** accounts.

-I live with **automatic dark mode** where all my devices have a light theme during the day, and a dark theme after sunset.
+I live with **automatic dark mode** where all my devices and apps have a light theme during the day, and a dark theme after sunset.

 ### File Storage & Sync